DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 2. WEIGHT_DECAY = 0.0001 like in the former project
 3. WEIGHT_DECAY = 0.01 like in the  DDPG paper[1]

 However both tests with weight decay faild.
-Resons could be the special environement where we have 20 agents but do not use all and every update of them. -> Have a look in the code in the file agent.step().
+Resons could be that in the previous test did no overfitting accoured and therefore also the parameter is not used.

 ### Result Diagram & Final Model and Hyper Parameters
 As a result the DDPG algorithm with an actor size of 400-300, a critic size of 256-256-128 and a batchsize of 256 shows the best performance.